Valeri4n/Chia-Farm-Tools/plotting/windows/README.md

 TEMP_DIR is the temporary plot folder.
 BB_DIR is where the bladebit.exe file is.
 These two scripts should be in the saem folder.
 FINAL_DIR is the plot final directory if you want it in a location other than the TEMP_DIR.
 I use robocopy to move them from here so BB can continue without having to move it.

+Can change the parameters in the script with RAM, THREADS, and BUCKETS to tweak it to test times.
+Just let the whole thing continue running, make the changes you want and save the file, and the next plot will pick up the new settings without stopping it.